The Low-Dimensional Linear Geometry of Contextualized Word Representations: Method

 We aim to find the \textbf{lowest-dimensional subspace} $\mathbb{R}^d$ of $\mathbb{R}^D$ within which the representations $R$ encode the linguistic task $f(W)$.
 If $\Pi$ is a projection from $\mathbb{R}^D$ to the lower-dimensional $\mathbb{R}^d$, we say the subspace encodes the task if the optimal probe predicting task labels from $\Pi R$ is approximately as accurate as the optimal probe predicting them from $R$.
 Formally, given a tolerance $\alpha$, we seek the smallest positive integer $d < D$ for which there exists $\Pi_d \in \mathbb{R}^{d \times D}$ and probes $g$ and $g'$ satisfying:

 In practice, we cannot optimize directly for $d$ via gradient descent because matrix rank is neither convex nor differentiable.
 Instead, we simply enumerate values of $d$ and, for each rank, learn a $d$-dimensional projection\footnote{ ``Projection" is a slight abuse of terminology: we do not guarantee that $\Pi^2 = \Pi$.
-For the purposes of our experiments, the rank constraint on $\Pi$ is sufficient. } jointly with a probe $g$ implemented as a multilayer perceptron.\footnote{Experiments using a nuclear norm regularizer on $\Pi$ as a differentiable surrogate for a rank constraint resulted in consistently lower probe accuracies.} We use the same architecture for all tasks, beginning with an investigation of the value of $d$ in a set of standard probing experiments.
-The use of an expressive model \emph{downstream} of the projected representation disentangles questions about \emph{representation geometry} from the questions about \emph{probe capacity} considered in previous work.\footnote{Supplementary experiments, which show slightly worse results for linear probes, indicate that feature encodings are indeed low-dimensional but nonlinear.}
+For the purposes of our experiments, the rank constraint on $\Pi$ is sufficient. } jointly with a probe $g$ implemented as a multilayer perceptron.
+We use the same architecture for all tasks, beginning with an investigation of the value of $d$ in a set of standard probing experiments.
+The use of an expressive model \emph{downstream} of the projected representation disentangles questions about \emph{representation geometry} from the questions about \emph{probe capacity} considered in previous work.\footnote{Supplementary experiments, which show slightly worse results for linear probes, indicate that feature encodings are indeed low-dimensional but nonlinear (see \Cref{app:linear-probes}).}